Seeed-Studio/wiki-documents/docs/Grove-4-Channel_SPDT_Relay.md

 This is the introduction Video of this product, simple demos, you can have a try.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5NBdUr5D-8M?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**Home Automation and Monitoring:** An RSL10 Sense DB based system that can monitor and control the temperature, humidity, and light intensity by Smartphone app and Alexa.

+<iframe width="560" height="315" src="https://www.hackster.io/taifur/home-automation-and-monitoring-powered-by-rsl10-and-alexa-2439df" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**Grove - 4-Channel SPDT Relay:** Hey Seeekers!!!
+This is the second week of our #newproductsTuesday segment.
+There will be a product showcase of our new Grove - 4-Channel SPDT Relay in this video and a cool interesting demo as well.

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=5NBdUr5D-8M" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Tech Support
 Please do not hesitate to submit the issue into our [forum](https://forum.seeedstudio.com/).